To apply you’ll need to:

 For some electives the host institution charges up to £6,000, while others incur no additional expense.
 You’ll also need to factor in the cost of flights and accommodation.
 Placements taken within the UK can be a more financially viable option for students on a limited budget.

-As a medical student you’ll learn across three Queen Mary campuses, benefitting from the excellent resources of each to aid your studies:
+As a medical student studying on the London MBBS course, you’ll learn across three Queen Mary campuses - Whitechapel, Mile End and West Smithfield, benefitting from the excellent resources of each to aid your studies:

-We will be opening a satellite campus for the teaching of medicine in the heart of Ilford.
+We have recently opened a new satellite campus in the heart of Ilford.
 The space will be used for education purposes, enabling medical students to learn both in the classroom and mock ward environment.
-Teaching is expected to take place on the new site from 2023.
-Students may therefore be required to visit the new campus for teaching during their degree.

-Below is a brief overview – take a look at the full entry requirements.
+Below is a brief overview – please look at our full entry requirements.

 Find out more about our English language entry requirements, including the types of test we accept and the scores needed for entry to the programme.